 As a basis, all animal species and types of farming systems are supposed to be inspected during the year.
 There are no annual targets for inspections, but in recent years, approximately 10% of holdings keeping farm animals have been inspected, with some variation between the different species.
+For poultry and fur animals, the numbers are considerably higher (approximately 30 - 40 % of the holdings are inspected each year).
 The regions select the holdings for inspection.
 In some cases, in order to make the best of the available resources, the inspection may be carried out in conjunction with checks for other purposes.
 The local departments are instructed to select the farms and the numbers of farms, not just based on the total number of farms keeping each species, but also to ensure a risk-based selection.
-Relevant criteria will be previous animal welfare history, whether the farming is intensive or extensive, findings in connection with the slaughtering of animals from the specific farm etc. In addition, the head office is entitled to control the focus by making some of the points in the different checklists obligatory, when necessary.
+Relevant criteria will be previous animal welfare history, whether the farming is intensive or extensive, findings in connection with the slaughtering of animals from the specific farm, etc. In addition, the head office is entitled to control the focus by making some of the points in the different checklists obligatory, when necessary.